 - The exclusive buyer agency agreement (aka exclusive right to represent) binds the buyer to the broker, and the buyer must pay the broker if he buys property during the term of the agreement, even if the buyer locates and arranges to buy the property.

 - The exclusive-agency buyer agency agreement makes the broker the exclusive agent of the buyer, but the buyer does not have to pay a commission to the broker if the buyer finds the property and arranges to purchase it himself.

 - An open buyer agency agreement gives no exclusivity to any agent and allows the buyer to have any number of agents representing her, and she may find the property on her own.
 Only the agent that finds the property that the buyer purchases is entitled to payment.

-Most people begin looking for a house in early spring, so naturally, there will be more competition for available houses and potentially more offers for houses listed in the spring.when buyers see more competition,they become more competitive — and faster — in their offers.
+Most people begin looking for a house in early spring, so naturally, there will be more competition for available houses and potentially more offers for houses listed in the spring.
+When buyers see more competition, they become more competitive — and faster — in their offers.
 So it is only natural that studies, such as this study by Zillow, find that the best time to list is in the early spring.
 Not only do houses sell for higher prices, but they also sell faster.
-Additionally, most people will view a listing when it is first listed, so it is usually better to list right before the start of the weekend, since that's when many people have the time to go out to check houses.
+Additionally, most people will view a listing when it is first listed, so it is usually better to list right before the start of the weekend, when many people have the time to check houses.